What is a Word Scrambler?

 If you’re relying on a word scrambler to provide you with a lesson’s worth of resources then you’re setting yourself up for failure.

-But, if you’re looking for a quick and simple exercise to warm your students into the lesson, then word scramblers should definitely be in your list of things to consider.
+But, if you’re looking for a quick and simple exercise to warm your students into the lesson, then word scramblers should definitely be in your list of online teaching tools.
+This could also be a great warm before engaging your student in free-talk using a random topic generator to decide the topic of conversation for the day.